The Takata Airbag Recall Continues

 If the recall is expanded, it could end up costing the Japanese parts maker billions of dollars and years to the process.
 However, this is nothing compared to the damage their negligence has caused accident victims and their families.
 Breyer Law Offices, P.C. recommends that anyone who has questions concerning the Takata airbag recall to review the information provided by safercar.gov.

 Additionally, if you or a family member have been injured by a faulty automobile product, you may have legal options available.
-Contact the personal injury team at Breyer Law Offices, P.C. today to schedule an appointment to review your case.
+Contact the Phoenix product liability attorneys at Breyer Law Offices, P.C. today to schedule an appointment to review your case.
 We’re ready to help you fight the large companies responsible for your injuries.
-Call us today at (602) 267-1280.
+Call us today at (602) 457-6222.